docker-library/docs/convertigo/content.md

 1. Convertigo Studio: Runs on a Windows or a MacOS workstation, Eclipse based IDE, used to program MBaaS workflows and to build Mobile apps UIs.
 Can be directly downloaded from [Sourceforge.net](https://sourceforge.net/projects/convertigo/files/latest/download)
 1. Convertigo SDKs : Can be used with third party Mobile development tools such as Xcode (iOS) Android Studio (Android) and Visual Sudio (Windows Mobile, Windows UWP and Xamarin).
 SDKS are available on each platform standard repository (Bintray for Android, Cocoapods for iOS and Nuget for .NET)

 Convertigo Community edition brought to you by Convertigo SA (Paris & San Francisco).
-The patform is currently used by more than 100K developpers worldwide, building enterprise class mobile apps.
+The platform is currently used by more than 100K developpers worldwide, building enterprise class mobile apps.

 > [www.convertigo.com](https://www.convertigo.com)